Data-driven modeling of rotation curves with artificial neural networks: Results

+Table \ref{tab:results} summarizes the MSE values for each model and the observational data.
+The MSE provides a quantitative measure of how well each model (NFW free, NFW fixed, and the ANN) fits the observed rotation curves.
+By analyzing the MSE values, we evaluate how well the theoretical models and ANN reconstructions fit the observed data.
+This comparison highlights the strengths and limitations of each approach in capturing the complexity of galactic structures.

-Concerning the parametric models, we can notice that the MSE indicates that the one with $\Upsilon_{\star}^{\rm free}$ is closer to the data than the one with $\Upsilon_{\star}^{\rm fix}$.
-This is not conclusive to prefer one model over the other one, particularly because the $\Upsilon_{\star}^{\rm free}$ has an extra parameter and this criterion does not penalize it.
-However, an exception is noted for the galaxy DDO154, where the opposite happens, although the difference is minimal and can be understood by the fact that the free stellar model predicts a higher contribution of it.
+Concerning parametric models, we can notice that the MSE indicates that the one with $\Upsilon_{\star}^{\rm free}$ is closer to the data than the one with $\Upsilon_{\star}^{\rm fix}$.
+This is not conclusive for preferring one model over the other, particularly because $\Upsilon_{\star}^{\rm free}$ has an additional parameter and this criterion does not penalize it.
+However, an exception is noted for the galaxy DDO154, the galaxy with the lowest luminosity in the sample, where the opposite happens, although the difference is minimal, which suggests that both parametric models provide a similar overall fit to the observed data, despite differing individual contributions from DM and stars.
+For instance, the $\Upsilon_{\star}^{\rm free}$ model predicts a higher stellar contribution, which must be counteracted by a lower DM contribution to accurately describe the data, which results in an overestimation of the stellar luminosity of this galaxy, penalized by a higher MSE value, indicating that, unlike other galaxies, the observational $\Upsilon_{\star}$ value is particularly precise for DDO154, suggesting that no additional stellar mass is required.

 On the other hand, comparing the parametric NFW+$\Upsilon_{\star}$ models with the neural reconstruction, our findings indicate that there are three different groups, summarized in Table \ref{tab:groups}.
-Group A comprising galaxies DDO154, NGC2903, NGC3621, and NGC2403, for which the neural reconstruction is farther from the data than both parametric models, whereas in Group B, the MSE of the non--parametric reconstruction falls between the models, specifically, it is greater than the corresponding to $\Upsilon_{\star}^{\rm free}$ but lower than $\Upsilon_{\star}^{\rm fix}$, the galaxies included in this group are NGC3031, NGC2841, NGC3198, and NGC5055.
+Group A comprising galaxies DDO154, NGC2903, NGC3621, and NGC2403, for which the neural reconstruction is farther from the data than both parametric models, whereas in Group B, the MSE of the non-parametric reconstruction falls between the models, specifically, it is greater than the corresponding to $\Upsilon_{\star}^{\rm free}$ but lower than $\Upsilon_{\star}^{\rm fix}$, the galaxies included in this group are NGC3031, NGC2841, NGC3198, and NGC5055.
 Finally, in Group C, comprising the remaining nine galaxies, the non-parametric reconstruction can describe the data more closely than the parametric models used for comparison, as indicated by the lower mean squared error associated with the reconstruction.
-This suggests that for these galaxies, fitting the data well with parametric models is more difficult.
+In these galaxies, the transition between stellar and dark matter dominance is not smooth, with irregular variations that make them especially difficult to capture with parametric profiles.
+This suggests that for these galaxies, fitting the data well with parametric models is more difficult, indicating that there could be localized variations in the mass distribution arising from clumps of dark matter or stellar substructures.

 To highlight the peculiar characteristics of the previously reported groups, we examined a galaxy from each one of them.